Can I get out of a debt settlement or credit counselling agreement?

 You must cancel the agreement in writing.
 If you cancel, they must give you back any money you paid them.

-If you have a complaint about a non-profit credit counsellor or debt settlement company, or about an agreement you signed with one, you can complain to the Ministry of Government and Consumer Services.
+If you have a complaint about a non-profit credit counsellor or debt settlement company, or about an agreement you signed with one, you can complain to the Ministry of Public and Business Service Delivery.
 The Ministry has a complaint form that you can fill out and email.